smarsou/spring-api-portfolio/README.md

 This microservice API supports my portfolio web application (see the corresponding repository for more details).
 It handles CRUD operations for the database, managing the projects displayed in my portfolio.

-The data managed includes each project's HTML content and related topic titles, which are used to organize projects by category on the portfolio.
+The data managed includes each project's HTML content and related topic titles.
 Topics allow users to view projects grouped by specific themes.

-The REST API communicate for now with a H2 in memory database.
+The REST API communicate for now with an H2 in memory database.

 ## Roadmap